 While I love my job, volunteering and giving to others has been extremely uplifting, fulfilling and enriching.
 You’ll find yourself feeling calmer, less rushed, and with more opportunities to enjoy others and life.

 If you can, get involved in the community and do an enrichment class such as cooking, sewing, yoga, a book club, or arts and crafts.

 A lot of communities even have programs for people in their work field that are fun.
-For example, if you’re an I.T. guy or are not creative at all, you can take an enrichment class that introduces you to more avenues in your field or skills to expand on.
+For example, if you work in the I.T. field and would like to be more creative, you can take an enrichment class that introduces you to more avenues in your field or skills to expand on.